rassweiler/kr-display/README.md

 - [ ] Linux deployment documentation.
 - [ ] Comment code.
 - [ ] Proper checks and faults if settings file not set.
+- [ ] Handle spaces in cell names.